 Download Chkrootkit Source Code

-Begin by downloading the Chkrootkit source code directly from the official site.
+First, begin by downloading the Chkrootkit source code directly from the official site.
 This step ensures access to the latest version.
-Open a terminal and navigate to the desired download directory.
+Then, open a terminal and navigate to the desired download directory.

 Execute the following command to start the download: